 To create a workflow diagram, begin putting together the main components of your process.
 To do this, bring together your inputs, outputs, transformations, and your main process deliverables.

 Map workflow components out on your diagram by using arrows, circles, rectangles, ovals, and diamonds to represent each data point.

 To select the workflow type that’s best for you, consider the functions needed for your process.
 Is it a complex process with multiple stakeholders best fit for a swimlane diagram?
 Or is it a relatively simple process that’s best suited for a simplistic process flow diagram?

 While you can adjust your workflow as you go, it's easier to decide on the type of workflow up front.
 This way, you know exactly how complex or simple your workflow is.

-Next, determine your workflow start and end points.
-These points are represented by ovals when visualized on a diagram.
+Next, determine your workflow start and end points (represented by ovals on your diagram).

 To determine these points, consider when your process begins and when it ends.
 Is there an action that triggers the process?
 Likewise, is there an action or step that ends the process?
 These data points will help effectively communicate when the process begins and ends.

 To gather information, connect with stakeholders to understand each piece of the process.
 This may include a kickoff meeting with various departments and leaders to gather the details and approvals needed to begin constructing your workflow diagram.